George Fan: 2001–2012: PopCap Games

 There were various other projects designed by Fan for PopCap that were either canceled or unannounced.
 One of them was a role-playing video game called Yeti Train, which was rumored to become a new franchise after a trademark for the title was filed by PopCap in 2009, though in March 2011, David Roberts, CEO of PopCap, declined there being any plans to release new franchises.
 Another game in production was Full Contact Bingo.

 On July 12, 2011, PopCap and its assets were bought by Electronic Arts (EA) for $750 million.
 EA envisioned Plants vs. Zombies as a major franchise, with the sequel using a freemium model, which resulted in Fan losing interest in Plants vs. Zombies.
 According to Jason Schreier of Kotaku, when EA directed PopCap towards making free-to-play games with transactions, "Fan no longer fit in."
-In August 2012, 50 employees either left or were laid off from PopCap's Seattle studio, with studios in Dublin; Shanghai; and San Mateo, California — where Fan worked at the time — closing.
-Fan was fired during this time after months of discussion from PopCap's management team.
+On August 21, 2012, 50 employees either left or were laid off from PopCap's Seattle studio, with studios in Dublin; Shanghai; and San Mateo, California — where Fan worked at the time — closing.
+Fan was laid off during this time after months of discussion from PopCap's management team.
 A circulating rumor that Fan was fired because of his opposition to EA's freemium model was based on a statement by Edmund McMillen, the creator of The Binding of Isaac and Super Meat Boy.
-George Fan refused to comment publicly on the truth of this story.
+Fan refused to comment publicly on the truth of this story.
+He later clarified in an AMA on Reddit that while he disagreed with the freemium model of Plants VS Zombies 2, he was not fired over this belief and that he preferred to develop independent games with smaller teams.

-All Yes Good and Octogeddon
+2012–present: Post-PopCap Games

-After his lay-off, Fan created the arcade-style action video game Octogeddon for the 2012 Ludum Dare contest, a contest where developers have to create a game in 48 hours within a specific theme.
+After leaving PopCap Games due to his lay-off on August 21, 2012, Fan created the arcade-style action video game Octogeddon for the 2012 Ludum Dare Game Jam, a type of Hackathon where developers have to create a game in a short amount of time within a specific theme.
+For Ludum Dare, it was 48 hours.
 The 2012 theme was "evolution"; Fan designed Octogeddon to fit that theme by having the octopus gain weaponized limbs over time.
-The game was met with positive reception in the contest, inspiring Fan to work on the game more.
+The game was met with positive reception in the jam, inspiring Fan to work on the game more.
 He formed the indie video game company, All Yes Good, along with Werner — the artist for Plants vs. Zombies — and Kert Pfeffer — the programmer of the Xbox 360 port of Plants vs. Zombies.
 All Yes Good developed Octogeddon for the next four years.

 Fan served as the designer, Werner served as the artist, and Pfeffer served as the programmer for Octogeddon.
 Jimmy Hinson provided the soundtrack.
 Octogeddon was released on February 8, 2018, for the video game digital distribution service, Steam.
 The game was met with positive reception, having a score of 82/100 on Metacritic.
 It was ported to the Nintendo Switch on May 16, 2019.
 Fan is currently listed as the creative director of All Yes Good.